 José Bento Renato Monteiro Lobato is best-known for his children’s books but he also wrote novels and short stories for adults on rural themes.
 Very little is available in English through he wrote a book called How Henry Ford is Regarded in Brazil, though it is long since out of print.

 Modernism arrived in Brazil in the 1920s.
 Mário de Andrade is best-known for his novel Macunaíma, which I shall be reviewing.
 It is about a hero without a character who is a shapeshifter.
 As well as Macunaíma, several other of his works are available in English, including non-fiction works.

 Oswald de Andrade is no relation to Mário.
-Only one of his books – Seraphim Grosse Pointe – has been translated into English.
-However, I shall be reviewing his Memórias Sentimentais de João Miramar which has not been translated into English.
+Two of his books have been translated and I shall be reviewing one of them – Serafim Ponte Grande (Seraphim Grosse Pointe).
 Oswald de Andrade is well-known both for his novels and also for his Anthropophagic Manifesto, a modernist manifesto and one that says Brazilian literature should cannibalise from European literatures.
 It is known for its famous line (written in English): Tupi or not Tupi: that is the question.
 (The tupi are an indigenous Brazilian people).

 António de Alcântara Machado is the third important Brazilian modernist but, apart from one children’s story, published in Japan and therefore difficult to obtain, he is not available in English.